onurmark/redminer/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

-## Build
+## Build for Google chrome plugin

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+Run `./node_modules/gulp/bin/gulp.js` for build Google chrome extension.
+The build artifacts will be stored in the `dist/redminer` directory.

 ## Running unit tests